openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0002-restful-studio-apis-for-MFE.rst

 Decision
 --------

-We will expose the existing studio APIs under new a new versioned endpoint.
+We will expose the existing studio APIs under a new versioned endpoint.
 These endpoints will support the new JWT/OAuth2 authentication mechanisms supported by MFEs.